Thoughtscript/python_django_2024/README.md

 A lot of examples use PyMySQL but [this article](https://adamj.eu/tech/2020/02/04/how-to-use-pymysql-with-django/) gives great reasons why one should avoid that and just use the out of the box connector and drivers (e.g. - `mysqlclient`).

-I got the above to work using fairly paradigmatic config:
+The above works using fairly paradigmatic config:

 ```python
 DATABASES = {